ChiliEater/gloom-rs/report/report.md

 ```

 This uniform variable is updated in the main rendering loop by adding `delta_t` at each iteration:

 ```rust
 unsafe {
     time += delta_t;
     gl::Uniform1f(1, time);
     }
 ```
-This value can then be used to have the color smoothly changing between two colors :
+This value can then be used to have the color smoothly changing between two colors:

 ```glsl
 float condition = (1.0+sin(time)) / 2.0f;